 Helping Students Prepare for the New School Year

-As the firm has done for many years, Hupy and Abraham, S.C. is again giving away free backpacks at many community block parties and some community events such as the Malaika Early Learning Center Back-to-School Event and the Heartlove Place event.
-The firm also held an in-office school supply drive to help contribute to the Lloyd Barbee Montessori School Back-to-School Drive!
+As the firm has done for many years, Hupy and Abraham, S.C. participates in free backpack giveaways at many community block parties and some community events such as the Malaika Early Learning Center Back-to-School Event and the Heartlove Place event.
+The firm also holds annual in-office school supply drives to help contribute to local initatives like the Lloyd Barbee Montessori School Back-to-School Drive!
 We believe this is a simple way to help families in our community who need it most.